BrichtaICS3U/assignment-2-logo-and-action-zane8182/README.md

 3. Draw your sprite using primitive shapes.
 You don't need to go crazy here, but use at least three shapes to draw your sprite

-4. Store your sprites in a list
+4. Store your sprites in a list.
+Have your sprites move in some way (going up, going down, moving left to right, etc.)

 5. Use a PNG for the background (this is in tutorial 5).
 Cite the source of your image in your code